alexisyslau/_alexislau.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

-## Direct Imaging of Exoplanets
+### Direct Imaging of Exoplanets
-I have been working on a large direct imaging survey with [Professor Sasha Hinkley](https://emps.exeter.ac.uk/physics-astronomy/staff/sh573), observed at the W. M. Keck Observatory.
-Another website has been built to showcase the data of the survey.
+I have been working on a large direct imaging survey with [Professor Sasha Hinkley](https://emps.exeter.ac.uk/physics-astronomy/staff/sh573), obtained by the W. M. Keck Observatory.
+During my master, I continued worked on this dataset and investigate the possibilty on applying Reference Differential Imaging (RDI) to the survey.
+HR 8799 was chosen as a case study.
+Another website has been built to showcase the data of the survey (coming soon).